SixArm/sixarm-company-consulting-agreement/README.md

 Consultant will sign a Release of Copyright that releases the copyright to Consultee.

-Upon completion of Work, and only upon receiving payment of balance due,and Consultant will grant Consultee a perpetual, irrovocable, worldwide license to use and modify the Work.
+Upon completion of Work, and only upon receiving payment of balance due,and Consultant will grant Consultee a perpetual, irrevocable, worldwide license to use and modify the Work.

 Unless otherwise specified, this license does not include the right to redistribute, resell, or relicense the Work, or the Background Technology, or